j-manu/isbn/README.md

 Then visit http://localhost:9000

-WARNING: This app was built to learn Goliath.
-Hence some code is non-idiomatic :)
+A live version can be accessed at http://isbn.startupgang.com (this is a test deployment so may not be available always)

-A live version can be accessed at http://isbn.startupgang.com
+Contains non-idiomatic evented code.
+You have been warned :)